davidodza/davidodza.github.io/_posts/2020-12-06-automation-tools-detected.md

 While using Automation Tools today, a website had the **audacity** to tell me they suspected me of using Automation Tools!
 A couple hours later I have gained the website's trust and am browsing automatically without hassle.

-I'm leaving out the website and the security vendor that was circumvented.
+I'm leaving out the website and the detecting security vendor.

 ## Factors of analysis
 **1) Window Size**: Detecting the default ChromeDriver window size.